in-droid/MLDS/README.md

 # Machine Learning for Data Science (MLDS) course homeworks

 This repository contains homeworks I did as a part of the MLDS course.
-It contains python implementations of the most used ML algorithms and notebooks with R code for loss estimation and bayesian inference.
+It contains Python implementations of the most used ML algorithms and notebooks with R code for loss estimation and bayesian inference.

 ## Repository structute